MoOx/postcss-cssnext/README.md

 ## Contributing

-_cssnext use a lot of [postcss](https://github.com/postcss) plugins, so you might take a look to them if you found an issue or want to create or enhance a feature._
+_cssnext uses a lot of [postcss](https://github.com/postcss) plugins, so you might need to take a look at them if you found an issue or want to create or enhance a feature._

 Otherwise, work on a branch, install dev-dependencies, respect coding style & run tests before submitting a bug fix or a feature.